311 Conklin Hall

 Born in Paterson, N.J., Professor Murphy studied at Haverford College and earned his Ph.D. from the University of Virginia.
 Before joining Rutgers in 2016 he previously taught at Baruch College, where he won a Whiting Fellowship for excellence in teaching and was a member of the faculty of the Macaulay Honors College at the City University of New York.

 Prof. Murphy is currently writing a book about the industrial development of the Passaic River in the New York-New Jersey estuarial region.
-Titled Great Falls: Water, Power, and Alexander Hamilton’s Vision of an Industrial America, the book examines the political economy and political ecology of industrial and energy policy in U.S. history and the founding of the city of Paterson.
-This project has been supported by research fellowships at the Fred W. Smith Library for the Study of George Washington at Mount Vernon and the International Center for Jefferson Studies at Monticello.
-In June 2022, Prof. Murphy presented some of his research at the "Climate Crisis: Early Americanists Respond" conference held at the McNeil Center for Early American Studies at the University of Pennsylvania.
+Titled Great Falls: Water, Power, and Alexander Hamilton’s Vision for an Industrial America, the book examines the political economy and political ecology of industrial and energy policy in U.S. history and the founding of the city of Paterson.
+In 2023-2024 he will be researching and writing this book as the Helen and Robert Appel Fellow in History and Technology at the New-York Historical Society.
+This project has also been supported by research fellowships at the Fred W. Smith Library for the Study of George Washington at Mount Vernon and the International Center for Jefferson Studies at Monticello.

-In 2021 Prof. Murphy was the lead writer on a successful grant application to the U.S. Department of State’s IDEAS (Increase and Diversify Education Abroad for U.S. Students) capacity-building program.
-The award is enabling a number of Rutgers faculty members to create a portfolio of study abroad programs around the Mediterranean region.
-Prof. Murphy also is the co-director of the Rutgers Global summer study abroad program "Sicily, Malta, and the Mediterranean World" that takes students to Malta and Sicily, Italy for several weeks to study the long history of migration and population displacement in the Mediterranean region.
+In 2021-22 Prof. Murphy was co-PI and manager of a U.S. Department of State’s IDEAS (Increase and Diversify Education Abroad for U.S. Students) capacity-building grant award, which colleagues are using to set up a portfolio of their own faculty-led study abroad programs around the Mediterranean.
+In 2022 Prof. Murphy co-directed the Rutgers Global summer study abroad program "Sicily, Malta, and the Mediterranean World" that brought students to Malta and Sicily, Italy for several weeks to study the long history of migration and population displacement in the region.

 Prof. Murphy was the guest curator of an exhibition on the history of banking in New York City at the Museum of the City of New York.
 He worked with the Organization of American Historians and the National Park Service to help develop the Great Falls National Historic Park in Paterson, N.J.
 He has been a contributor at MSNBC and a contributing editor at Talking Points Memo.
 Prof. Murphy has written for the New York Times, Vanity Fair, Politico, and many other publications, and been a frequent guest on television and radio programs to discuss New Jersey and New York City politics, the history of corporations, and political corruption.
-His work has been cited on the floor of the U.S. Senate and in Supreme Court briefs.
+His scholarly writing has been cited on the floor of the U.S. Senate and in briefs at the United States Supreme Court and before federal circuit courts.

 Creation of the American Republic (embedded study abroad to Pembroke College, University of Oxford)